ds4se/chapters/abramhindle/energymining.md

 software.
 Exceptions happen, core dumps occur, sometimes apps decide to update, sometimes the network goes down, sometimes a remote site goes down.
-Often the software under test is just inherently buggy and only 1/2 of the test runs will complete.
+Often the software under test is just inherently buggy and only half of the test runs will complete.
 When developing tests one should instrument the tests with auditing capabilities such as screenshots to enable postmortem investigations.
 Furthermore outliers should be investigated and potentially re-run.